ibm-messaging/kafka-connect-mq-sink/README.md

 | org.apache.kafka.connect.json.JsonConverter            | JSON, may have schema  | Depends on message  | Depends on message |
 | io.confluent.connect.avro.AvroConverter                | Binary-encoded Avro    | Depends on message  | Depends on message |

 The MQ sink connector uses a message builder to build the MQ messsages from the schema and value.
-There are two built-in message builders.
+There are three built-in message builders.

 The DefaultMessageBuilder is best when the schema is very simple, such as when the ByteArrayConverter or StringConverter are being used.